 Introduction

-A key focus of the 2023-24 programme for iStandUK will be the delivery of the third phase of the Scalable Approach to Vulnerability via Interoperability (SAVVI) project.
-This is a Local Digital funded project by the Department of Levelling Up, Housing and Communities (DLUHC), and aims to propose adopted national data standards that improve a locality’s ability to make use of data to support vulnerable people and households.
+A key focus of the 2025-26 programme for iStandUK will be the continued delivery and roll out of the Scalable Approach to Vulnerability via Interoperability (SAVVI) project.
+This is a Local Digital funded project by the Ministry of Housing, Communities and Local Government (MHCLG), and aims to propose adopted national data standards that improve a locality’s ability to make use of data to find and support vulnerable people and households.

 The iStandUK Executive Board